zeek/zeek/script-reference/types.rst

     Records can be initialized or assigned as a whole in three different ways.
-    When assigning a whole record value, all fields that are not :bro:attr:`&optional` or have a :bro:attr:`&default` attribute must be specified.
+    When assigning a whole record value, all fields that are not :zeek:attr:`&optional` or have a :zeek:attr:`&default` attribute must be specified.
 First, there's a constructor syntax:

     .. sourcecode:: bro